thanhnv2303/til/git/better-git-log.md

 # A better Git log

 Git log usually shows up more information than needed for a quick glance of the commit history.
-TO view a pretty-printed tree structure of the commit tree with the position of all the branches, we can add the following lines in the `.gitconfig` file:
+To view a pretty-printed tree structure of the commit tree with the position of all the branches, we can add the following lines in the `.gitconfig` file:

 ```bash
 [alias]